Lou1sL/gba-io/README.md

 <sub>_*The lowest address bit is not presented in the address line of the GBA Cartridge Bus, it will always be zero, which creates a 16-bit data alignment, hence the 32 MB address space._</sub>

-For the GBA → FPGA inputs, each one of the wire shall go into a flip-flop synchronizer first, 2 stages for each of the address/data line, and 3 stages for each of the signal line (an extra one for checking the edges).
+For the GBA → FPGA inputs, each one of the wires shall go into a flip-flop synchronizer first, 2 stages for each of the address/data lines, and 3 stages for each of the signal lines (an extra one for checking the edges).

 For the FPGA → GBA outputs, instead of stretching out the cycles, the value will be indefinitely stored in a holding register, until it has been refreshed.